 - Coastal Policy Plans, Resource consents.

-The rights of proprietors to build sea walls to protect their property from the encroachment of the sea (by sea level rise of storm surge erosion), is limited by the ability for local authorities to implement coastal policy under the RMA that advances the protection of coastal environment and public rights of access.
+The rights of proprietors to build sea walls to protect their property from the encroachment of the sea (by sea level rise of storm surge erosion), is limited by the ability for local authorities to implement coastal policy (like managed retreat) under the RMA and the NZ National Coastal Policy Statement that advances the protection of coastal environment and public rights of access.
 The expense and impermanent nature of sea walls means that local authorities should implement a policy of managed retreat – moving development away from the coastal environment.